ddnexus/pagy/docs/toolbox/paginators/keyset.md

 !!!

 +++ No order requirements
-!!!success
+!!!success If you don't need any specific ordering...

-If you don't need any specific ordering, `order(:id)` is the simplest choice because the `id` column is unique and already indexed.
+`order(:id)` is the simplest choice because the `id` column is unique and already indexed.

 It is fast out of the box without any setup.